 The alternate leaf is long, pinnately divided into 9 to 29 leaflets, pale underneath, dark green above, the leaf stem (rachis) with fine hair.
 Leaflets are narrowed at the base, pointed at the tip and with fine serrated edges.

 Fruit: The flowers mature in late summer into a red hairy fruit 1/8 to 1/4 inch in diameter, called a drupe, which contains a single ellipsoid shaped, slightly flattened, greenish-tan hard seed.
 A cluster may contain 100 to 700 seeds.
-Most plants contain only male or female flowers, thus only the female plants will produce seeds, although some plants may have both flowers.
 The fruit clusters, if not eaten in season will often be visible over winter and in spring before leaf out, thus providing winter interest.
 The leaves in the autumn turn a brilliant red and may often be seen turning color in late summer.
-When growing in thickets, the tallest stems will be at the back with decreasing stem height forward, providing sunlight to all plants.
-These thickets are established from root sprouts from a vigorous root system.
-Fire and cutting encourage more growth.

 Names: The velvet like hairy fuzz on new growth, like on a stag's horn, is the basis for the common name.
 The genus Rhus, is derived from the old Greek name for Sumac - rhous.
-The species name, hirta, refers to the hairy roughness.
-In previous times the classification was Rhus typhina L. The author name of the plant classification - ‘Sudw.', refers to George Bishop Sudworth (1864-1927) American Botanist, founder of the Society of American Foresters, Chief Dendrologist of the U.S. Forest Service, and whose most noted publication is A Check List of the Forest Trees of the United States.
-He updated the work of '(L.)' which refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
+The currently accepted species name, typhina, is a obscure reference.
+In previous years the species name hirta was used which word refers to hairy roughness.
+But all the major authorities including USDA and the Minnesota Herbarium now use typhina.
+The author name of the plant classification - 'L.' which refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.